SoftInstigate/restheart/README.md

 $ export MONGO_URI="mongodb://127.0.0.1"
 ```

+> Have a look at the [docker-compose.yml](docker-compose.yml) file for an example of how to export an environment variable if using Docker.

 The following log entry appears at the very beginning of logs during the startup process:

 ```
 [main] WARN  org.restheart.Configuration - >>> Overriding parameter 'mongo-uri' with environment value 'MONGO_URI=mongodb://127.0.0.1'
 ```

-A shell environment variable is equivalent to a YAML parameter in restheart.yml, but it’s all uppercase and '-' (dash) are replaced with '_' (underscore).
+A shell environment variable is equivalent to a YAML parameter in `restheart.yml`, but it’s all uppercase and '-' (dash) are replaced with '_' (underscore).

-> environment variables replacement doesn’t work with YAML structured data in configuration files, like arrays or maps.
-You must use properties files and mustache syntax for that.
+> Environment variables replacement works only with primitive types: it doesn’t work with YAML structured data in configuration files, like arrays or maps.
+It's mandatory to use properties files and mustache syntax for that.

 To know the available CLI parameters, run RESTHeart with `--help`: